codr7/gfoo/README.md

 ```

 ### the stack
-Literals, values of bindings and results of macros and methods are pushed on the stack.
+Literals, values of bindings and results from operations are pushed on the stack.

 ```
   1 2 3